adap/flower/benchmarks/flowertune-llm/evaluation/README.md

 # FlowerTune LLM Evaluation

 This repository provides various evaluation metrics to measure the quality of your finetuned LLMs.
+Evaluating your LLM is the final step prior to have your submission added to the [LLM Leaderboard](https://flower.ai/benchmarks/llm-leaderboard#how-to-participate).
-As the final steps to participate in [LLM Leaderboard](https://flower.ai/benchmarks/llm-leaderboard#how-to-participate), the evaluation scores generated here will be displayed as the definitive values on the LLM Leaderboard.
+The evaluation scores generated here will be displayed as the definitive values on the LLM Leaderboard.

 ## How to run
 Please check out the individual directory corresponding to your selected challenge (general NLP, finance, medical, and code) to learn how to execute the evaluations.